Ridireacht/URL-Shortener/README.md

 1. Turn original URLs to short, hash-based URLs.
 Uses Base62 encoding (original URL --> SHA256 --> Base62).
 2. Redirect user to original URL from hash-based URL.

 If the URL was once shortened, get it from DB instead of generating again.
-URLs get cached.
+URLs and hashes get cached with Caffeine.

 ## How to deploy